|Secret Penny Stocks Guide +128.38%

 How to Buy Penny Stocks Online?

 To buy penny stocks online, you need to have an account with a stockbroker.
 TD Ameritrade and Fidelity are two of the most reputable brokers that you may consider.
 I personally have accounts with both.
 TD Ameritrade and Fidelity charge $0 commission for trading stocks, options, and ETFs.
 There is no minimum deposit required for both stockbrokers.
 They both offer a great trading platform and tools to execute trades smoothly and a robust research center that gives you important market information.
 You can also trade on your mobile phone as they offer trading apps for iPhone and Android.
 For traders who use stock charts to do deep analysis and would prefer to trade on their computers, you can install their powerful desktop software.
 Robinhood is another stockbroker that is popular among penny stock traders.
 Feel free to trade on Robinhood if you like.

 Penny Stock Trading vs. Investing

 Trading and investing in penny stocks are two different concepts.
 Investing is when an investor buys and holds a stock for a long period of time, anywhere from one year to many years.
 Investors buy stocks based on company fundamentals, such as earnings ratio, growth rate, P/E ratio, and many other factors that may affect the stock price in the long run.
-Trading, on the other hand, does not care about company fundamentals.
+Trading, on the other hand, doesn't care about company fundamentals.
 Trading penny stocks is to buy and sell a stock within a much shorter time frame, anywhere from a few seconds to a few weeks.
 The goal for penny stock traders is to capture profits from short-term stock price fluctuations.
 Day traders usually open and close their positions within the same day, and many day traders glue to their computers.
 Swing traders usually buy and sell a stock within a few days.

 Trading Penny Stocks for Beginners